Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/unpackme.py.md

 OK, so we have an encrypted payload that gets decrypted and then executed with the `exec` function.

-Lets run the script and see what happens
+Let's run the script and see what happens
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Reverse_Engineering/Unpackme.py]
 └─$ python unpackme.flag.py